 Management periodically implements restructuring actions in targeted sections of our business.
-As a result of these actions, we recognized charges of \$4.2 million in the first nine months of 2018 and \$20.5 million in the first nine months of 2019, primarily severance costs and charges related to the modification of share-based compensation awards.
-When completed, the current restructuring actions will reduce our workforce by 200 to 300 positions and result in approximately \$10 million in annualized cost savings.
-For the current restructuring actions, we expect to incur additional costs between \$1 million and \$3 million in future periods.
+As a result of these actions, we recognized charges of \$20.5 million in the first nine months of 2019 primarily severance costs and charges related to the modification of share-based compensation awards.
+We recognized \$49.7 million net costs in operating profit and \$0.6 million costs in interest and other nonoperating income (expense) in the first nine months of 2020, primarily severance costs.
+When completed, the current restructuring actions will reduce our workforce by 1,100 to 1,300 positions and result in annualized cost savings of \$20 million to \$25 million.
+For the restructuring actions that have not yet been completed, we expect to incur additional costs between \$9 million and \$11 million in future periods.
 These estimates will be updated as management targets additional sections of our business.